Business

 Learning to say no has been a serious struggle for me.
 I am at my core a yes person.
 Let’s go back to the days of employee reviews… The only negative feedback I received was “hoarding tasks and taking on too much.”
 Sure, I always managed to get it done.
 But I ended up over-working myself unnecessarily because I had teammates that were more than capable of helping me.
 My problem is that I don’t like to let anyone down.

 I used to say yes to people all the time, even when I didn’t have the time.
 At the beginning of COVID-19, I seriously spent 6+ weeks helping out an old employer of mine.
-Times were tough for them and I was busier than I ever been.
+Times were tough for them and I was busier than ever been.
 My own business was booming and I had been home-schooling my 3rd grader for months even before COVID hit.
 I was burning the candle at both ends and it had me burnt out, and I was left with nothing.
 Not only did I mentally exhaust myself, but I ended up being someone they couldn’t rely on.
 I don’t know about you, but I don’t like being that person.
 It’s been several months since then and I’ve worked on personal growth a lot since then and here’s what I learned.

 Saying No Is Okay